No Way Out – No Wave Years in NYC (1978-84)

 John Giorno – Stretching It Wider

-The performance artist and advocate of psychedelic poetry angrily describes the hopeless situation from the perspective of someone who managed to walk away from it.
+The performance artist and advocate of psychedelic poetry angrily describes the hopeless situation from the perspective of someone who has managed to walk away from it.
 (Giorno Poetry Systems, 1982)

 Teenage Jesus And The Jerks – The Closet